 Tracks recorded to the map via the CalTopo mobile app will automatically display on the map in a folder called “app tracks.”
 This folder is only for active tracks.
 When someone finishes their track, it moves over to the Lines and Polygons folder.
 If necessary, it is possible to rename a track in the app tracks folder while it is being recorded.

 Click here to download this GPX file to your computer.
 Import it into your mission map.
 Rename one of the tracks from the import screen with Your first initial and last name and the current date.
-Uncheck any tracks that are far outside the search area (ie more than 100 miles).
+Uncheck any tracks that are clearly outside the search area.
 Complete the import and check that the tracks are displayed on your search map.

 Organization starts with folders.
 Folders are a great way to manage the visibility of map objects and to keep operational data or assignment data together.